Published on 06-Aug-2025

 7. Portability

-UT equipment, especially hand held equipment, are field friendly and small in size.
-Portable systems can be used to carry out inspections where the site is remote, e.g. on offshore platforms, or offshore construction sites.
-The battery-powered systems offer mobility where UT can be used to work on harsh conditions without reduced accuracy.
+UT equipment, especially handheld equipment, is field-friendly and small in size.
+Portable systems can be used to carry out inspections where the site is remote, e.g. on offshore platforms or offshore construction sites.
+The battery-powered systems offer mobility where UT can be used to work in harsh conditions without reduced accuracy.

 Advantages of Ultrasonic Testing